Current Tariffs on China 2026: Complete Import Duty Guide

 Whether you're searching for "china tarriff," "china terrif," "chian tariff," or the correct spelling "china tariff" - you're looking for the same thing: current tariffs on China.
 The answer isn't simple.
-The often-quoted “54.9% average tariff” on Chinese goods is no longer accurate.
+The often-quoted "47%" average tariff on Chinese goods is no longer accurate.

 That's exactly why you need this guide.
 We'll break down current tariffs on China, show you how to calculate your real import costs, and give you tools to stay updated when rates change again.

-Why do rates vary (20% to 55%+)?
+Why do rates vary?
 Current China tariffs use multiple overlapping systems:

-• Section 301 tariffs: Additional 25% on most manufactured goods
+Section 301 tariffs: Additional 25% on most manufactured goods; 100% on EVs; 50% on solar cells and semiconductors

 What determines YOUR rate?
 Your product's Harmonized System (HS) code determines which tariffs apply.
 Complex items like displays and control boards can trigger multiple tariffs based on how each component is classified.